Neal McCoy: 2005–07

 In 2005, Neal McCoy and his manager Karen Kane founded a label called 903 Music.
 His first single for his own label was "Billy's Got His Beer Goggles On", which reached the Top 10 on the Hot Country Songs chart in 2005.
 The song served as the lead-off to his 2005 album That's Life.
-Also included on the album were a cover of Charley Pride's "You're My Jamaica," (Charley Pride also appeared on the tune), and a studio version of "Hillbilly Rap", which he had performed in concert since the early 1990s.
+Also included on the album were a cover of Charley Pride's "You're My Jamaica," (Charley Pride also appeared on the tune), and a live version of "Hillbilly Rap", which he had performed in concert since the early 1990s.
 McCoy's next single release, "The Last of a Dying Breed", a song preceded by a spoken-word intro from United States Army general Tommy Franks, peaked at 36.

 Darryl Worley and the Drew Davis Band were signed to 903 as well.
 Worley released his 2006 album Here and Now on 903, which produced the top 40 hits "Nothin' but a Love Thang" and "I Just Came Back from a War".
 In May 2007, McCoy announced that the label had filed for bankruptcy and closed its doors.

 In Summer of 2007, Neal could be seen showing off his comedic chops on local TV commercials in the Waco, Texas market for Mike Craig Chevrolet Pontiac Buick in Marlin, Texas.
 The commercials continued for approximately one year.
 In one of them Neal acts like a puppet in the hands of the branch manager of the Mike Craig dealership in Hillsboro, Texas.

 2008–13: The Very Best of Neal McCoy, XII, and Pride

 In 2008, Rhino Records issued a compilation album entitled The Very Best of Neal McCoy.
 This album reprised most of his biggest chart hits to that point, and it included the new recording "Rednecktified", which was released as a single but did not chart.
 Later that same year, he issued another single, "For the Troops", which also failed to chart.
 McCoy released a book titled New Mountain to Climb in 2011, which coincided with the release of a single of the same name.

 In April 2011, McCoy signed with Blaster Music.
 He released his twelfth album, XII, for the label on March 6, 2012.
 Blake Shelton and Miranda Lambert co-produced the album with Brent Rowan, and sang backing vocals on its lead-off single "A-OK".

 A year later, McCoy released Pride: A Tribute to Charley Pride via Slate Creek Records, under the production of Garth Fundis.
 The album features guest appearances from Darius Rucker, Trace Adkins, and Raul Malo of The Mavericks.
 To promote the album, McCoy and Pride filmed a video for "Kaw-Liga", which was co-written and originally recorded by Hank Williams before Pride covered it in 1969.

+On August 25, 2023, McCoy released a new single titled "Used Car".